DirectoryTree/LdapRecord-Docs/core/v3/testing.md

 Once a connection is added and is bootstrapped in your test environment, you may begin to test your interactions with the LDAP connection.

-To begin, we must swap this LDAP connection out with a fake, allowing us to add expectations to it, and mock responses.
+To begin, we can swap this LDAP connection out with the aforementioned 'fake', allowing us to add expectations to it, and mock responses.

 This swapping of the LDAP connection with a fake is done with the `DirectoryFake::setup` method: